C.V. | Current Project

 Research interests:

-Private law; tenancy law; socio-legal studies; right to the city; law and diversity; history of private law
+Private law; tenancy law; socio-legal studies; access to justice; right to the city; law and diversity; civil procedure law

 Research areas: